avaframe/AvaFrame/docs/moduleAna4Stats.rst

 ==========================

 Here, functions that help to compute statistical properties of simulation results are gathered.
-In ``readAimecRunout``, the runout length is read from the ana3Aimec output and saved into a 1D numpy array.
+In :py:func:`ana4Stats.getStats.readAimecRunout`, the runout length is read from the ana3Aimec output and saved into a 1D numpy array.
-``ExtractMaxValues`` can be used to determine the maximum peak values of the simulation results.
+:py:func:`ana4Stats.getStats.extractMaxValues` can be used to determine the maximum peak values of the simulation results.

 Inputs